Bills

 Version:

-This bill would deem the inability of a public water system to maintain water supply or water pressure during a wildfire not a substantial cause of the damages resulting from a wildfire.
-The bill would also deem the spread of wildfire not an inherent risk presented by the deliberate design, construction, or maintenance of a public water system.
+This bill would deem provide that the inability of a public water system to maintain water supply or water pressure during a wildfire shall not be considered a substantial cause of the damages resulting from a wildfire.
+The bill would also deem wildfire, and that the spread of wildfire shall not be considered an inherent risk presented by the deliberate design, construction, or maintenance of a public water system.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.